For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 DR. ERIN HINSON & DR. KRISTEN DONNELLY //

-Since receiving our PhDs over 2 years ago, we've been passionate about using our expansive expertise to teach how cultures work and grow.
+Since receiving our PhDs over 2 years ago, we've been passionate about using our expertise to teach how cultures work and grow.

 We love to teach and help others learn how to best serve their people and their organizations.
 We also love animals and fuzzy slippers (almost as much).